phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 601526
+#Number of Trump Tweets: 604609
-#Number of Cruz Tweets: 391578
+#Number of Cruz Tweets: 393052
-#Number of Clinton Tweets: 278562
+#Number of Clinton Tweets: 278928
-#Number of Rubio Tweets: 184524
+#Number of Rubio Tweets: 185984
-#Number of Sanders Tweets: 168243
+#Number of Sanders Tweets: 168391
+#Number of Carson Tweets: 81173
+#Number of Kasich Tweets: 67783
+#Total Number of Tweets:
 #Number of Jeb!
-Tweets: 167347
-#Number of Carson Tweets: 80676
-#Number of Kasich Tweets: 67387
-#Total Number of Tweets:
+Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---